WaveHack/IssueBot/issuebot/README.md

 !searchissues repo query
 ```

-Same with creating an issue, repo is optional if you have a default.
+Same with creating an issue, repo is optional if you have set a default.